CantisW/discord-economy-bot/README.md

 # API Setup

-To use the API (if you need to access blockchain or user data via HTTP), you need to install Express and Concurrently. **PLease make a package.json first using `npm init`!**
+To use the API (if you need to access blockchain or user data via HTTP), you need to install Express and Concurrently. **Please make a package.json first using `npm init`!**
 Open terminal and type in:

 `npm install express --save`